 According to the group’s profile, it’s mainly dedicated to the discussion of the publishing industry.
 It’s mainly dedicated to writing professionals sharing their experiences in the professional avenue.

 For creative writers– and those aspiring to start– this group is perfect.
-Their discussions and articles are sure-fire ways for getting the creative juices flowing.
-At the same time, you connecting with writers of the same genre.
+Their discussions and articles are sure-fire ways of getting the creative juices flowing.
+At the same time, you are connecting with writers of the same genre.

 Professional and aspiring writers both frequent this group.
 It’s also home to agents, editors, and publishing business owners seeking to work with the next best-seller.

 A large welcoming group that allows seasoned and new writers to hone their skills.
 The members provide you with feedback on your writing and give you the chance to polish your work.

 Although the name implies you need to be a published author, it’s not necessarily the case.
 It’s a perfect group even for aspiring authors to get a head start on finding budget-friendly book promotions and even literary agents.

 15. Ebooks, Ebook Readers, Digital Books, and Digital Content Publishing

 The common notion when it comes to digital publishing is there is limited space, especially when it comes to networking and connecting with other e-book writers.
 Their discussions range from topics such as what’s currently working in the digital landscape up to topics discussing writing resources as well.

 A group for writers, authors, poets, bloggers, editors and publishers on LinkedIn.
 Authors can promote their books freely.
 Writers and others related to writing and editing can participate in group discussions, a video shared by Creative Designers and Writers